elixirbuild/vantage-playground/README.md

-# Vantage Playground ● ■
+# Vantage Playground ● ■ ▲
-A satisfying game where you play around with shapes and physics. <br>
+A satisfying game where you play around with shapes and physics.

 ## Vantage 1.1 in development!
 We are aiming for a 2022 release, so we hope you are looking forward to it.